Dog-Lexius: A Tail of Two Friends (July 2021)

 Also available from all online/bricks & mortar book stores.

-One evening Sam falls asleep at his computer whilst creating a cyber space hound who he can play with.
-On the stroke of midnight, the pooch magically comes to life, inviting Sam to join him on an adventure into Outer Space and a mysterious Goblin Planet filled with unruly Letters.
-It’s an adventure that will change Sam’s outlook and change his life.
+One evening Sam falls asleep at his computer whilst creating a space hound to play with.
+Upon the stroke of midnight, the playful pooch magically comes to life, inviting him on a purposeful adventure into Outer Space and a mysterious Goblin Planet filled with unruly Letters.
+It’s adventure that will change Sam’s outlook and change his life.

 About Susan Stewart:

-After a successful career in hairdressing where she nurtured her people skills, Susan started to write for children.
-She created Dog-Lexius as a way of helping to raise awareness of dyslexia, especially within schools, and to reach those who need help and understanding.
+With Dog-Lexius, Susan’s aim is to help raise awareness of dyslexia, especially within schools, and to reach those who need help and understanding.

 Susan Stewart is available for interview.